Table of Contents

 6 C 100

-Notice that we’re able to successfully add a new row to the end of the data frame and we avoid a warning message.
+Notice that we are successfully able to add a new row to the end of the data frame, and crucially, we completely avoid the previous warning message.
+The value ‘C’ is correctly retained and stored in the data structure, reflecting the analyst’s original intention.

 #view structure of updated data frame